alanshaw/chatterbox-webext/README.md

 ### Install for Development

+Ensure Node.js 12+ and npm 6+ are installed.

 1. Clone this repo
 2. Install the project dependencies with `npm install`
 3. Build the project `npm run build` (see [build](#build) below)